bytecodealliance/wasmtime/docs/contributing-architecture.md

   `wasmtime::Table::new`), but for an instantiated WebAssembly module these fields will have more information.
-After an `InstanceHandle` in memory is a `VMContext`, which will be discussed next. `InstanceHandle` values are the main internal runtime representation and what the `wasmtime_runtime` crate works with.
+After an `InstanceHandle` in memory is a `VMContext`, which will be discussed next. `InstanceHandle` values are the main internal runtime representation and what the `crate::runtime::vm` code works with.
 The `wasmtime::Store` holds onto all these `InstanceHandle` values and deallocates them at the appropriate time.
 From the runtime perspective it simplifies things so the graph of wasm modules communicating to each other is reduced to simply `InstanceHandle` values all talking to themselves.

-* `wasmtime_runtime::VMContext` - this is a raw pointer, within an allocation of an `InstanceHandle`, that is passed around in JIT code.
+* `crate::runtime::vm::VMContext` - this is a raw pointer, within an allocation of an `InstanceHandle`, that is passed around in JIT code.
 A `VMContext` does not have a structure defined in Rust (it's a 0-sized structure) because its contents are dynamically determined based on the `VMOffsets`, or the source